vgaggia/Bonk/README.md

 # Bonk

-- Bonk is a bot that can be used to generate image and or interact with GPT-4 using StabilityAI and OpenAI's APIs respectively.
+- Bonk is a bot that can be used to generate images and or interact with GPT-4 using StabilityAI and OpenAI's APIs respectively.

 ## Features